Patater/manual-git/manuscript/sprites.md

 removed from your code by the preprocessor.
 To do this with a GNU compiler, like the ones we are using, you simply set `NDEBUG`.

+Remember to never use assertions for errors that can realistically happen at runtime.
+For example, it is okay to assert that one define is never bigger than a different define because it's all evaluated at compile time.
+It's impossible that this changes after the code has been compiled, so it is impossible that an end-user of your program will ever find a problem that you haven't seen during testing.

+However, you should never check that `malloc()` or `fopen()` return a valid pointer with `assert()` because it's not guaranteed that they will always do what you want them to do.
+It's possible that your game runs out of RAM because the end-user plays in a different way than you during your tests, or that a file can't be found because the SD card of the end-user is faulty!
+Your code needs to be able to handle that kind of failures.

 ### Displaying the Sprites

 In our main function, we now need to initialize our copy of the OAM, create the